Covid-19: single-banked doubles or double-banked singles are now permitted

 Please note that these bookings are on a separate website.
 They can be viewed without a login, but require a separate login in order to make or edit a booking.

 If you don't have a username and password for this please ask Simon Hathrell.

-The club is provisionally staging a second internal one-day Association Croquet One-Ball Tournament as an end-of-season event on Thursday 26th September.
+The club is provisionally staging another internal one-day Association Croquet One-Ball Tournament as an end-of-season event on Wednesday 23rd September.

 The One-Ball game is a variation of Association Croquet in which each side only has one ball instead of two.
 In other respects the normal rules of Association Croquet apply, i.e. you can roquet and take croquet from your opponent's ball, and use this to help to make hoops.
 However, with only two balls in play, the games are typically quick and breaks are much harder to execute than in the full AC game, so the character of the One-Ball game is a bit more like Golf Croquet.

 Results of these games should not be entered on the handicap card.